vctorr1/portfolio-victor/src/content/pages/terms.md

 **10. Governing Law**

-These Terms are governed by and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of laws principles.
-Any disputes arising under these Terms shall be subject to the exclusive jurisdiction of the courts of [Your Jurisdiction].
+These Terms are governed by and construed in accordance with the laws of Spain, without regard to its conflict of laws principles.
+Any disputes arising under these Terms shall be subject to the exclusive jurisdiction of the courts of Spain.

 _Thank you for reading our Terms of Service.
 By using the Website, you agree to be bound by these Terms._